 The length of time differs based on a number of variables.
-For example, an applicant would submit a credentialing application to The Alliance for review.
+For example, an applicant would submit a credentialling application to The Alliance for review.

 The first variable encountered is whether the application submitted is complete, or whether The Alliance will need to follow up with the individual to get complete information.
 The Alliance will then verify the educational information submitted with the institution that granted the credential.
 Sometimes the responses from the institutions are very fast, sometimes this process takes much longer with The Alliance having to send several notices to try to verify the educational information.
 The timelines for completing the credential review differ for precedent and non-precedent files.
 This means that institutions that have been reviewed previously will have reduced timelines for completion.
-The average timeline for precedent files is 12 -14 weeks and the average timeline for non-precedent files is 20-22 weeks.
-Due to a significant increase in the number of credentialing applicants, The Alliance was unable to meet the average timelines for most of 2011.
-Currently, all Alliance credentialing files are being processed according to timelines, with the exception of non-precedent cases.
-The Alliance expects that this final backlog will be cleared within the next 3 months.
-Upon completion of the process, an applicant will either be deemed to be substantially equivalent, have small gaps in equivalence or not be equivalent.
+The Alliance publishes the current timelines for completion on their website each week.
+Processing times are currently less than the published timelines of 10-12 weeks for precedent files and 16-18 weeks for non-precedent files.

+Upon completion of the process, an applicant will either be deemed to be not substantially different from a Canadian education program, have minor gaps in supervised clinical practice hours which may be addressed through work experience or be substantially different and not eligible to apply for the PCE.